-Music event canceled amid immigration enforcement fears
+Idaho music event canceled amid immigration enforcement fear

 Event organizers with the Colombia Event Center posted the cancellation notice on Facebook.

-Leo Morales of ACLU of Idaho said he couldn’t confirm that any Immigration and Customs Enforcement agents were in southern Idaho, but said community members were panicked.
+Leo Morales of ACLU of Idaho said he couldn’t confirm that any Immigration and Customs Enforcement agents were in southern Idaho, but he said community members were panicked.

+“Immigration is doing their work on a daily basis, that is true,” Morales said.
+“That’s what they do.
+It is important for all community members, regardless of their immigration status, to know their rights in regards to law enforcement.”

+Jerome County Sheriff George Oppedyk said he didn’t have information about ICE agents in the area.
+“It is absolutely possible that ICE could do a raid and we wouldn’t know about it,” he said.